gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Support for JUnit Jupiter

-The build init plugin now offers an option to use Junit Jupiter, instead of Junit 4, with Java applications and libraries.
-See [here](userguide/build_init_plugin.html#sec:java_library)
+The `init` task now provides an option to use Junit Jupiter, instead of Junit 4, to test Java applications and libraries.
+You can select this test framework when you run the `init` task interactively, or use the `--test-framework` command-line option.
+See the [User manual](userguide/build_init_plugin.html) for more details.

 Contributed by [Erhard Pointl](https://github.com/epeee)

 ### Generate Gradle plugin builds

-The build init plugin can generate the source and tests for simple Gradle plugins.
-You can use these as a starting point for implementing and testing a Gradle plugin.
-The plugin offers the option for using Java, Groovy or Kotlin for the plugin implementation.
+The `init` task can now generate simple Gradle plugins.
+You can use these as a starting point for developing and testing a Gradle plugin.
+The `init` task provides an option to use either Java, Groovy or Kotlin for the plugin source.
+You can select a Gradle plugin when you run the `init` task interactively, or use the `--type` command-line option.

+See the [User manual](userguide/build_init_plugin.html) for more details.

 ## Upgrade Instructions